ZiadHatab/multiline-trl-calibration/README.md

 - The weighting matrix minimizes eigenvector sensitivity by maximizing the eigengap (distance between eigenvalues).
 - No common line is needed — all measurements are combined at once.

-For uncertainty propagation in multiline calibration, see: <https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration>
+For uncertainty propagation in multiline calibration [4], see: <https://github.com/ZiadHatab/uncertainty-multiline-trl-calibration>

-For a thru-free multiline method (no thru standard required, nor reference plane shifting), see: <https://github.com/ZiadHatab/thru-free-multiline-calibration>
+For a thru-free multiline method (no thru standard required [5], nor reference plane shifting), see: <https://github.com/ZiadHatab/thru-free-multiline-calibration>

-For guidance on designing calibration kits and specifying line lengths, see: <https://github.com/ZiadHatab/line-length-multiline-trl-calibration>
+For guidance on designing calibration kits and specifying line lengths [6], see: <https://github.com/ZiadHatab/line-length-multiline-trl-calibration>

 **NOTE:** The optimization procedure for computing the propagation constant described in [1] has been removed.
 The weighting matrix is now derived via low-rank Takagi decomposition [4], and the propagation constant is estimated via linear least squares.